Request Information

 *All fields are required

-The purpose of the Digital Filmmaking Certificate Program is to provide students with a comprehensive overview of a broad range of the technical and creative disciplines at play in Digital Film production, and to help students work to develop competencies in these disciplines to prepare to pursue opportunities in the field.
+The goal of the Digital Filmmaking Certificate Program is to provide students with a comprehensive overview of the broad range of technical and creative disciplines involved in digital film production, and to help them develop competencies in these disciplines, preparing them to pursue opportunities in the field.

-In this certificate program, students will explore a variety of film and video production areas such as production management, screenwriting, camera operation, lighting, audio recording, and video editing.
-Along the way, students may have an opportunity to earn third-party certification in various industry relevant software applications.
+In this Digital Filmmaking Certificate program, students will take digital film production courses that explore a variety of film and video production areas, including production management, screenwriting, camera operation, lighting, audio recording, and video editing.
+Along the way, students may have an opportunity to earn third-party certification in various industry-relevant software applications.

 Fill out this brief form and an AIU Admissions Advisor will contact you and help with your degree questions.